OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-15.md

 ## 1 Samuel 15:24

-Then Saul said to Samuel, “I have sinned; I have indeed transgressed the command of the Lord and your words, because I feared the people and listened to their voice.
+Then Saul said to Samuel, “I have sinned; I have indeed disobeyed the command of the Lord and your words, because I feared the people and listened to their voice.

 ## 1 Samuel 15:25